Podiatrist Offices Conveniently Located In Kenilworth, Bayonne, Little Ferry & Montclair New Jersey

 Sunday, February 18th, 2018 Elizabeth Anthony

-During early pregnancy the child’s hands and feet begin to split into fingers and toes.
-If this is unsuccessful then webbed digits develop.
-It occurs in 1 out of every 2,500 births.
+Syndactyly occurs during early pregnancy when the child’s hands and feet begin to form.
+If the process of separation of the digits is incomplete, webbed toes develop.
+This condition occurs in about 1 in every 2,500 births.

-Webbed toes often occur with no other abnormalities, however they can occur in the present of over 50 genetic abnormalities such as down syndrome.
+While webbed toes are often an isolated condition with no other abnormalities, they can also be associated with over 50 genetic disorders, such as Down syndrome.